Non-Hermitian skin effect and lasing of absorbing open-boundary modes in photonic crystals: non-Hermitian skin effect

 \section{non-Hermitian skin effect}

+Let us consider a 2D PhC composed of dielectric cylinders with an optical gain.
+The optical gain is represented by a negative imaginary part in the dielectric constant of the cylinders.
+This non-Hermiticity of the optical gain corresponds to a complex on-site (or, in other words, scalar) potential in a tight-binding picture of the system, instead of the complex vector potential of the Hatano-Nelson model \cite{PhysRevLett.77.570}.
+However, we should remind the reader that the tight-binding picture is available for limited cases, e.g., coupled cavity arrays, in photonic systems.

-Let us consider a composite square lattice with two cylinders per unit cell.
+Let us further assume a composite square-lattice PhC with two cylinders per unit cell.
 The positions of the cylinders are taken to be $(-a/8,-a/8)$ and $(a/8,a/8)$, where $a$ is the lattice constant.
 In this case, the system breaks the $x$ and $y$ inversion symmetries, whereas the exchange symmetry between $x$ and $y$ holds.
-Besides, the reciprocity, namely, the symmetry under the transpose of the permittivity tensor, results in $\omega(-k_x,-k_y)=\omega(k_x,k_y)$, where $\omega(k_x,k_y)$ is the complex eigenfrequency under Bloch momentum $(k_x,k_y)$ \cite{PhysRevB.104.125416}.
+In addition, the reciprocity, namely, the symmetry under the transpose of the permittivity tensor, results in $\omega(-k_x,-k_y)=\omega(k_x,k_y)$, where $\omega(k_x,k_y)$ is the complex eigenfrequency under Bloch momentum $(k_x,k_y)$ \cite{PhysRevB.104.125416}.